 HPE is positioned within a reasonable range around peer median on several size characteristics (e.g., revenue, operating income, and market cap).
-At the time the fiscal 2023 peer group was approved, the Company was between the median and 75th percentile for revenue and between the 25th percentile and median for market capitalization.
+At the time the fiscal 2024 peer group was approved, the Company was between the median and 75th percentile for revenue and between the 25th percentile and median for market capitalization.

-In reviewing comparative pay data from these companies against pay for our Section 16 officers (including our NEOs), the HRC Committee evaluated data, using regression analysis where necessary to adjust for size differences between HPE and the expanded set of companies included in the analysis.
-Exclusions were made for particular data points of certain companies if they were anomalous and not representative of market practices.
-The HRC Committee continued to set target total direct compensation levels for fiscal 2023 that were generally within a competitive range of the market median, although in some cases it sets higher levels for attraction and retention purposes.
+In reviewing comparative pay data from these companies against pay for our Section 16 officers (including our NEOs), the HRC Committee also evaluated survey data provided by Aon encompassing a broader set of technology companies, using regression analysis where necessary to adjust for size differences between HPE and the expanded set of companies included in the analysis.
+The HRC Committee continued to set target total direct compensation levels for fiscal 2024 that were generally within a competitive range of the market median, although in some cases it sets higher levels for attraction and retention purposes.